Skip to main content

 Using the EMAIL BLAST

-• All documents must be received in one of the following formats: PDF or WORD .
+• All documents must be received in one of the following formats: PDF or MS WORD.
 If possible, campaign message documents should be converted to PDF format in order to maintain the desired fonts, colors, images and other formatting.
 AFA-CWA will not be responsible for formatting changes from documents created on different computers or different computer programs if not converted to PDF.

 • Provide an email address that will be used within the email blast for members to contact the candidate.

-• The $40* fee must be paid via the AFA-CWA website: afacwa.org/payment
+• The $40* fee must be paid via the AFA-CWA website: www.afacwa.org/payment

 • The email will be sent in the order it was received.